kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 Now that you have installed and enabled only NApps used by this tutorial, you must turn on the |mininet|_ service.
-We will build a simple network, using two switches and two hosts, with each host connected to one switch, and we'll also define that the switches will work on the OpenFlow 1.0 protocol.
+We will build a simple network, using two switches and two hosts, with each host connected to one switch, and we'll also define that the switches will work on the OpenFlow 1.3 protocol.

-To do this, use the command below:
+To complete this, use the command below:

 .. code-block:: console

-  $ sudo mn --topo linear,2 --mac --controller=remote,ip=127.0.0.1 --switch ovsk,protocols=OpenFlow10
+  $ sudo mn --topo linear,2 --mac --controller=remote,ip=127.0.0.1 --switch ovsk,protocols=OpenFlow13

   *** Creating network
   *** Adding controller
   Unable to contact the remote controller at 127.0.0.1:6653